 What are the advantages of phototherapy?

-The advantages of phototherapy are-
+The advantages of acne LED treatments are-

 - Safe.
 Low Level Laser light is used with all our acne phototherapy systems including Healite, Omnilux, Red Light Actalite, & Blue light BBL.